How do I love thee? Let me count the ways. William Shakespeare

 Confused much?
 Let me start demystifying by briefly describing the method categories and how they relate to well-known methods.
 In posts following this one, we will focus on the lesser known or alternative methods in more detail.
 I am leaving out one category from the top since it is a combination of others.

 For this method, you will have a coarse ground coffee which will be steeped or soaked if you like in cold or hot water.
 For cold water it could be for up to twelve hours.
 No quick fix here.
 Afterwards it is filtered and enjoyed in a number of ways.
 Note: Cold brewed coffee will be sweeter due to its lower acidity but has higher levels of caffeine compared to some other brewing methods.
-Most common example is the French press.
+Most common example is the French press, but the Aeropress is gaining popularity.

 Drip or pour over